Based on the latest health advice Western Australia remains in Phase 4 of the WA Government's COVID-19 roadmap.

 Court and Tribunal ServicesShow more

 Courts and Tribunals have measures in place to mitigate the risks posed by COVID-19 to the judiciary, our employees and all Court and Tribunal users.

 Listing practices and restrictions on public gallery capacities remain in place, along with population limits on all courtrooms, hearings, conferences and mediations.

-Jury trials are set to resume at both the Supreme Court and District Court in Perth and some regional locations from the end of next month.
-A number of measures will be implemented to protect the health and wellbeing of all court users, including physical distancing and screening practices.
+Jury trials are set to resume at both the Supreme Court and District Court in Perth and some regional locations from the end of July.
+A number of measures have been implemented to protect the health and wellbeing of all court users, including physical distancing and screening practices.

 If you need to contact a court or tribunal, or deal with a court or tribunal matter, please refer to the relevant court or tribunal website for information including registry opening hours.